Insight from our team of leading criminal lawyers: What are my rights if I am stopped by a police officer?

 It’s very important for a person to understand their rights and obligations when dealing with the police.
-The law is designed to protect a citizen’s rights but at the same time allow the police to properly investigate matters and it is often a very fine balance.
+The law is designed to protect a citizen’s rights but at the same time allow the police to properly investigate matters.
+It is often a very fine balance.

 Police can stop you and ask you questions at any time.
 However, you don’t necessarily have to answer all their questions.